Dutchman's Shoes

-The Dutchman's Shoes is a trophy awarded to the winner of the annual college football game between the Rensselaer Polytechnic Institute Engineers and the Union College Dutchmen since 1950.
-As of the end of 2019, these two schools have played each other 117 times, making it the oldest football rivalry in the state of New York.
+The Dutchman's Shoes is a trophy awarded to the winner of the annual college football game between the Rensselaer Polytechnic Institute Engineers and the Union College Garnet Chargers since 1950.
+As of the end of 2023, these two schools have played each other 120 times, making it the oldest football rivalry in the state of New York.

 The trophy consists of a wooden base, with two clogs mounted on a small pedestal, with one painted cherry red with a white letter "R", and the other garnet with a white letter "U", for Rensselaer and Union, respectively.

 History

 The rivalry began in 1886, but the trophy wasn't introduced until 1950.
-The Dutchman's Shoes is a nod to the heritage of both schools, with a R for the Engineers and a U for the Dutchmen.
+The Dutchman's Shoes is a nod to the heritage of both schools, with a R for the Engineers and a U for the Garnet Chargers.
 Prior to the introduction of the trophy, Union dominated, winning 33 of the 47 pre-trophy meetings, with most with three streaks of at least 8 consecutive wins over RPI in that timespan.
-In terms of the trophy series, Union leads 50–23, but since the turn of the century, RPI has won 13 out of 21 matchups since 2000, including a 5 game win streak from 2013 to 2017.
+In terms of the trophy series, Union leads 51–24, but since the turn of the century, RPI has won 14 out of 24 matchups since 2000, including a 5-game win streak from 2013 to 2017.
 Due to it often being the season finale for both schools, the Dutchman's Shoes has been a de facto championship game for the Liberty League title and the automatic berth to the Division III playoffs.
-This includes the 2005 game, a 49–42 victory for Union, the highest scoring game in the history of the rivalry, as well as the most recent edition of the rivalry ending on a field goal by RPI as time expired to give them a 19–17 victory and the league title.
+This includes the 2005 game, a 49–42 victory for Union, the highest scoring game in the history of the rivalry, as well as the 2021 edition of the rivalry ending on a field goal by RPI as time expired to give them a 19–17 victory and the league title.